 Obviously, an undergraduate accounting degree (sometimes a 5-year degree) is probably the most common way into PwC.
 But for those that didn’t receive an undergraduate degree in accounting, that’s OK.
 You can always catch up with an advanced accounting degree.

-Perks at PWC
+Perks of PWC Careers

 PwC employees enjoy a wide variety of benefits outside of their traditional compensation.
 As noted in a CNN Money article, PwC pays employees $1200 per year towards the repayment of outstanding student loans.13 This perk is for all associates, which generally cover entry-level workers to those with six years of experience.
 Since PwC hires a large amount of recent college grads (often carrying hefty student debt) this is one way they stand out in the battle to recruit top talent.